api3dao/vitepress-docs/docs/explore/introduction/first-party.md

 An oracle is an agent that acts as an intermediary between a smart contract platform and an API.
 In other words, a decentralized application can use an oracle to call an API.
-It is important to understand that an oracle can access API data in more than one way on behave of a dApp.
+It is important to understand that an oracle can access API data in more than one way on behalf of a dApp.

 In a traditional sense, an oracle node acts as a proxy by listening for requests made on the blockchain.
 The oracle then calls the API over the Web and fulfills